-Range: southern and eastern half of the state
+Range: southern half of the state

-Stan's Notes: The most common of native pines in Ohio.
-It is a medium-size tree, more short-lived than other pines.
-Usually grows in pure stands with Eastern Redcedar (pg.
-63) or other pine species.
+Stan's Notes: The most common of native pines in the state.
+It is a medium-sized tree, more short-lived than other pines.
+Usually grows in pure stands or with Shortleaf Pine (pg.
+61), Eastern Redcedar (pg.
+69) or other pine species.
 Often called Poverty Pine or Scrub Pine due to its scrubby, scraggly appearance, a result of the poor soils it inhabits.
 Frequently used to reforest areas with poor or badly eroded soils.
 Quickly colonizes recently burned areas and old farm fields.
 Often planted and sold as a Christmas tree.
 Noted for its dark green color, pleasant pine scent and retention of needles.
 Used for pulpwood, firewood and railroad ties.
 Seldom used in the commercial lumber trade.
 Favorite of woodpeckers, which excavate nesting cavities in its dead trunks.
 Its prolific seed source is favored by Pine Siskins and other finches.
 Deer browse on branches of young trees in winter.